KatePaulauskas/body-fat-percent-calculator/README.md

 - [Stack Overflow: what is trailing whitespace and how can I handle this?](https://stackoverflow.com/questions/21410075/what-is-trailing-whitespace-and-how-can-i-handle-this).
 - [Stack Overflow: PEP8: continuation line over-indented for visual indent](https://stackoverflow.com/questions/21947121/pep8-continuation-line-over-indented-for-visual-indent).
 - [Stack Overflow: how to fix the error "E712 comparison to False should be 'if cond is False:' or 'if not cond:'](https://stackoverflow.com/questions/54474042/how-to-fix-the-flake-8-error-e712-comparison-to-false-should-be-if-cond-is-fal).

+2. To resolve the issue with Colorama, it was reinstalled using command: ```pip3 install colorama```, following instructions from [Stack Overflow](https://stackoverflow.com/questions/9846683/how-to-install-colorama-in-python).

+3. To further address the issues with Colorama, the requirements file was updated utilising instructions from [CopyProgramming](https://copyprogramming.com/howto/heroku-python-failed-to-detect-app-matching-buildpack)